 At Regroove, we use Microsoft Teams to communicate (even when we’re in the office).
 We check-in every morning for a daily ‘scrum’ where we report any client and internal meetings we have scheduled, any tasks we are working on or need to complete, and any roadblocks we might be facing.
 We even chime in when we have extra cycles or need help with a project.
 We also have the option to add something we’re grateful for.
 This is an uplifting way to start the morning, especially in times where we’re looking for some reasons to smile.

 Over communicate with your teammates and lean on them for support.
 There is a perpetuated idea that working from home is lonely, but it doesn’t have to be!
-Keep conversation flowing throughout the day just like you would in the office.
+There are many remote employee engagement ideas that would keep conversation flowing throughout the day just like you would in the office.
 Host meetings online (turn your video on!) and make impromptu calls throughout the day where needed.
 Any time you’re thinking “I wish I could just go over and talk to them”, spin up a Teams video chat.

 Host an online pyjama party, play heads up on screen at lunch, and stay connected!